alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 None the less it is not hard to compile this App; using the visual studio solution.

-It can be harder to link in all the dependencies; the good news is that I am deliberately using library code that is all available in vcpkg (the c++ package management system.)
-I hope  this means there will no longer be a dozen versions of zlib built into this one app.
+It can be harder to link in all the dependencies; the good news is that I choose only library code that is available in vcpkg .

-You need to install vpckg; download and compile a couple of libraries; (re2, scilexer) and visual studio will find it.
+You need to install vpckg; download and compile a couple of libraries; (re2, scilexer, fmt) and visual studio will find it.

-To compile scheme; you need scheme; but all the scheme parts; can be taken directly from the Windows binary Chez Scheme installer; I am using the non threaded x64 version; the Scheme parts are completely unmodified.
+To compile scheme; you need scheme; all the scheme parts; can be taken directly from the Windows binary Chez Scheme installer; I am using the non threaded x64 version; the Scheme parts can be completely unmodified; however the version shipped has a change to catch the escape key.

 #### Supporting more threads